Lightweight, lustrous and irresistibly smooth. Silk is among the finest of fabrics, coveted for its muted sheen and enticing velvet feel.

-As each piece of Irvetta resort wear is crafted from 100% silk, it is incredibly delicate, therefore taking it to a professional for dry cleaning is the only truly safe cleaning method that we would recommend.
+As each one of Irvetta's ready-to-wear pieces is crafted from 100% silk, it is incredibly delicate, therefore taking it to a professional for dry cleaning is the only truly safe cleaning method that we would recommend.

 What happens if you put silk in the washing machine?

-We would stress that this is certainly not safe for your Irvetta resort wear.
+We would stress that this is certainly not safe for your Irvetta ready-to-wear piece.
 Putting your silk garments through the washing machine may result in shrinkage, wrinkling and permanent loss of that signature lustre.